xingbod/xingbod.github.io/_pages/services.md

 * [2022/04/08] "In light of computational photography and low-light image enhancement", Universiti Malaya (UM).
 * [2021/08/01] "Learning a hashing to protect face", Chinese University of Hong Kong (CUHK).

+I serve as a Guest Editor for the Symmetry Special Issue and as an AC for BMVC since 2024.

 Journal Article Reviewers
 ======